GitHubDragonFly/HTML_CSS_JS_Flask/README.md

  - DAE Viewer will not allow loading KTX2 textures (check the module "import" console error)
  - The Form entries are set to be handled by the server and will not work in the preview

-OR with server support:
+OR with the `Flask` server support:

  - Download a zip file of this project (or clone the repo), also useful for having the example files available for loading
- - install `python3` and pip install the `flask` package
+ - Install `python3` and pip install the `flask` package
- - use the command prompt to navigate to the `app` folder and run the following command: `python -m app` or `python3 -m app`
+ - Use the command prompt to navigate to the `app` folder and run the following command: `python -m app` or `python3 -m app`

-The server will show you the IP address and the port, generally accessible in the Internet browser via `localhost:5000`.
+ - The server will show you the IP address and the port, generally accessible in the Internet browser via `localhost:5000`.

 Optionally use VS Code for editing, troubleshooting and running the app, which should be far easier than using the command prompt.